vigetlabs/diode/README.md

 # Diode

-A simple state propagation tool for React.
-It takes advantage of [components that are pure](http://facebook.github.io/react/docs/pure-render-mixin.html) to significantly simplify event subscription when propagating changes in the data layer.
+A simple, eventually consistent, state propagation tool for React.
+It takes advantage of
+[components that are pure](http://facebook.github.io/react/docs/pure-render-mixin.html) to significantly simplify event subscription when propagating changes in the data layer.